compilers-course-materials/starter-hundred-pacer/README.md

 1. We'd need to have our environment allow variables to be bound to _registers_, rather than just a stack offset.
-2. We need to change the goal of the compiler from “get the answer into RAX” to “get the answer into <insert location here>”
+2. We need to change the goal of the compiler from “get the answer into RAX” to “get the answer into &lt;insert location here&gt;”
 3. Now, whenever we call a function, that function may overwrite the values of registers the current context is using for variables.
 This demands that we save the contents of in-use registers before calling a function.